marabesi/marabesi.com/_posts/2019-06-25-intro-oop-php.md

 Encapsulation provides a process of allowing / denying access to behavior and data that a given class has through the visibility modifiers.

-*Note: One of the first approaches of PHP (PHP 4) object orientation did not have implemented visibility.
-All attributes were public and accessible. (https://subscription.packtpub.com/book/web_development/9781847192561/1/ch01lvl1sec09/difference-of-oop-in-php4-and-php5)*
+**NOTE**: One of the first approaches of PHP (PHP 4) object orientation did not have implemented visibility.
+All attributes were public and accessible
+{% cite difference_php4_php5 --file 2019-06-25-intro-oop-php %}.

-**Note 2: With php 7.4, it is now possible to take properties of a class*
+**NOTE 2**: With php 7.4, it is now possible to take properties of a class

 PHP has three types of public, private, and protected visibility modifiers.
 Modifiers are used in the attributes and methods of a class and classes that